zthurman/fizzpy/README.md

 # NeuroFizzMath

-Welcome to NeuroFizzMath, a python library for numerically solving various differential equations.
+Welcome to NeuroFizzMath, a library for numerically solving various differential equations.

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
 * The base of the project is NeuroFizzMath.py and the solutionGenerator method therein
 * Valid model inputs at this time are:
     -'VDP', for the Van Der Pol oscillator
+    -'SHM', for damped simple harmonic motion
     -'LIF', for the Leaky Integrate and Fire neuron model
     -'FN', for the Fitzhugh-Nagumo neuron model
     -'ML', for the Morris-Lecar neuron model